 A bane to some gardeners, creeping Charlie can, indeed, infiltrate the landscape becoming impossible to eradicate.
-But what if eating creeping Charlie was an option?
+What if eating creeping Charlie was an option though?
 Would it be any more palatable in the landscape?
 Read on to find out if you can eat creeping Charlie.

 Is Creeping Charlie Edible?